-- 16. Roguing means the removal of all diseased or undesirable plants or tuber-units, and potatoes produced thereon. - 17.
-Tuber-Unit Planting is a method of dropping two or more seed pieces from one tuber consecutively in a row.
-Tuber-Unit Field is a field: a) that is planted by tuber-unit method, and b) from which entire units are rogued if any plant in a unit is found to have virus disease. - 18.
-Mass or Straight Planting as opposed to tuber-unit planting.
-May refer to whole or cut seed planted in a conventional manner. - 19.
-Field isolation is the physical separation between field plantings to minimize accidental mixing of tubers, transmission of virus diseases and contamination by certain bacterial diseases. - 20.
-Storage isolation is the physical separation between seed lots in storage to prevent the accidental mixing of different lots or cultivars and minimize the tuber-to-tuber spread of disease. - 21.
-Soft rot or wet breakdown means any soft, mushy, or leaky condition of the tissue. - 22.
-Internal discoloration means any type of necrosis, stem-end browning, internal brown spot or other similar types of discoloration not visible externally, except blackheart. - 23.
-Farming Operation A seed potato enterprise that includes all land, equipment, storage facilities, and labor that are utilized in a common effort to produce certified seed potatoes.
-This includes all potato fields in the enterprise whether actually grown by the applicant or under growing agreements with common equipment and storages. - 24.
-U.S. Plant Variety Protection Act refers to the federal law administered by the USDA which outlines the regulations and rules of practice for protecting sexually reproduced or tuber propagated plant varieties. - 25.
-Zero tolerance means none found during visual inspection.
+- 15. Rejected when applied to a field or lot of potatoes means that the potatoes fail to meet the standards covering Generation, Non-Generation Certified or Experimental seed potatoes, and cannot be sold as such without being guilty of violation of the Seed Certification Law. - 16.
+Withdrawn when applied to a field or lot of potatoes means that a grower has voluntarily remove this seed from certification.
+The field or lot is no longer eligible or qualifies as certified seed.
+The reason for withdrawing the field or lot will be noted on the official PCS field inspection report. - 17.
+Roguing means the removal of all diseased or undesirable plants or tuber-units, and potatoes produced thereon. - 18.
+Tuber-Unit Planting is a method of dropping two or more seed pieces form one tuber consecutively in a row.
+Tuber-Unit Field is a field: a) that is planted by tuber-unit method, and b) from which entire units are rogued if any plant in a unit is found to have virus disease. - 19.
+Mass or Straight Planting as opposed to tuber to tuber-unit planting.
+May refer to whole or cut seed planted in a conventional manner. - 20.
+Field Isolation is the physical separation between field plantings to minimize accidental mixing of tubers, transmission of virus disease and contamination by certain bacterial diseases. - 21.
+Storage Isolation is physical separation between seed lots in storage to prevent the accidental mixing of different lots or cultivars and minimize the tuber-to-tuber spread of disease. - 22.
+Soft Rot or Wet Breakdown means any soft, mushy, or leaky condition of the potato tissue. - 23.
+Internal Discoloration means any type of necrosis, stem-end browning, internal brown spot or other similar types of discoloration not visible externally, except blackheart. - 24.
+Farming Operation a seed potato enterprise that includes all land, equipment, storage facilities, and labor that are utilized in a common effort to produce certified seed potatoes.
+This includes all potato fields in the enterprise whether actually grown by the applicant or under growing agreements with common equipment and storages. - 25.
+U.S. Plant Variety Protection Act refers to the federal law administered by the USDA which outlines the regulations and rules of practice for protecting sexually reproduced or tuber propagated plant varieties. - 26.
+Zero Tolerance means none found during visual inspection.
 Certification of a lot, however, is not a guarantee that the lot inspected is free from any "zero tolerance" disease or pest.
-When a "zero tolerance" disease or pest is confirmed, the lot will be rejected from certification. - 26.
-Grower The applicant or owner paying the fees for certification of qualifying seed potatoes represented on a given farming operation.
+When a "zero tolerance" disease or pest is confirmed, the lot will be rejected from certification. - 27.
+Seed Grower (Grower) Any party and/or parties that submit a seed application and that pays the fees for certification of seed potatoes on a given farming operation. - 28.
+Seed Grower in Good Standing any seed grower (who raises certified or qualified seed) that is current on payment of fees and royalties, has submitted all required paperwork in the appropriate time frame, works with PCS to have inspections conducted when necessary and when conditions are optimal, and provides requested information in a timely manner.
+A member that does not meet these standards is at risk of falling out of "good standing".
+This will be evaluated by PCS and the PCS Advisory Council on a case-by-case basis and will be decided by the Department Head of Horticulture and Landscape Architecture.